BenCaiello/isoSegDenoise/README.md

 ## Documentation

 The documentation for the PalmettoBUG repository contains information about how to use this package & its GUI.
-Separate documentation may eventually be placed on readthedocs for this package on its own.
+Separate documentation may eventually be placed on Read the Docs for this package on its own.

 ## LICENSE